AlibabaCloudDocs/domain/intl.en-US/Quick Start/Naming and Registration Suggestions for Domain Names/Naming rules for domain names.md

 # Naming rules for domain names

 Domain names with different suffixes may be subject to different naming rules.
-You must follow the corresponding domain naming rules to register a domain name and pass the domain name review.
+You must follow the corresponding naming rules to register a domain name and pass the domain name review.
 This topic describes the naming rules for Chinese domain names, English domain names, and special domain names.
 You can study the corresponding rules based on your business requirements and plan your domain name.

+**Note:**

+-   If the domain name contains a special word that indicates China, such as "中国", "国家", "中华", and "全国", it must be registered by the corresponding trademark holder of an organization.
+Individuals or non-trademark holder organizations cannot apply to register the domain name without prior authorization.
+-   If the domain name contains prohibited characters that are stipulated by the Measures for the Administration of Internet Domain Names of China, the domain name cannot be registered or pass the domain name review in mainland China.
+In this case, you must transfer the domain name to a registrar outside mainland China.

 ## Naming rules for Chinese domain names